Haida Gwaii Mini-Safari

 Rating: While the walking in this tour is rated as “easy”, participants should be prepared for uneven walking surfaces and bouncy ocean conditions while on the zodiac trip.
 Walks/hikes vary from 20 minutes to an hour.

 Accommodation: The properties you will stay at include inns, cabins and small hotels.
 You will always have a private bathroom.
 The properties chosen underscore the philosophy of utilizing small-scale accommodation that offers character, cleanliness, pursue sound environmental practices and support other local operators.
 Accommodation lists will be provided at the time of confirmation of your reservation and accommodation is subject to availability.
+We cannot guarantee specific properties.

 The order of the included activities may be altered without advance notice by the tour operator due to scheduling changes, adverse weather conditions and other unforeseen events.